Batesville Church Organized in 1901

 A New Church in 1982

-In January 1981, the Batesville members ended a long search for a suitable building site.
+By 1980 they needed a new church and in January 1981, the Batesville members ended a long search for a suitable building site.
 May 17, 1981, the members held a ground-breaking ceremony to begin construction on a new 7,000 square-foot facility to be built on the two-and-a-half acre plot located on Highway 69 East and Gap Road (Rucker, 1981).
 The first church service was held in the new building on January 9, 1982, although the sanctuary was not yet completed.
 In April 1982, the church celebrated moving into their new sanctuary by having special events three weekends in a row, and by giving a special plaque to Olga Ashton, whose husband had been so instrumental in reviving the church family in Batesville (Fivash, 1982).
 The Batesville Church was dedicated debt free on October 12, 1991 (Record, 1991).

 (1905, Sep.
 5).
 Southwestern Union Record, p.
 2.